aminnj/redis-htcondor/notes/minimal_queue.md

 task queue might look like the following two files.
 In the main script, we put functions and arguments into a tasks queue, which a worker will poll and work on.
 The worker puts the output into the results queue, which the main script reads from and returns to the user.
+Workers don't/can't talk to each other.

 A very simple `worker.py` to be run in one terminal: